Nikon D850 versus Fujifilm X-Pro2

 Both the D850 and the X-Pro2 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The X-Pro2 replaced the earlier Fujifilm X-Pro1, while the D850 followed on from the Nikon D810.

 So what is the bottom line?
-Is there a clear favorite between the Nikon D850 and the Nikon D850?
+Is there a clear favorite between the Nikon D850 and the Fujifilm X-Pro2?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Nikon D850: